List of dolmens: Caucasus

 Over 3,000 dolmens and other structures can be found in the North-Western Caucasus region in Russia, where more and more dolmens are discovered in the mountains each year.
 These dolmens are related to the Maykop culture.
 This great city of dolmens was built along the shores of the Black Sea from Maykop down to Sochi.
 The inhabitants were metal workers.
 The dolmens were vaults or safes of stone, with a narrow circular entrance that could be tapped with a round screw of stone.
 Supposedly the dolmens were used to hide and protect metal objects: gold, silver, bronze, jewels and some other treasure.
 Trade of these objects was done with Persia, Assyria, Egypt and Crete.
-The Dolmen City was pillaged and sacked by Scythian invaders in the early first millennium BC.
+The Dolmen City was pillaged and sacked by Scythian invaders in the early first millennium BCE.
 The metal workers were enslaved.

 China

 A large group of dolmens along the Huifa River in Jilin Province were listed as a Major Historical and Cultural Site Protected at the National Level in 2006.
 The dolmens have been dated to the fifth century BCE and total more than 80.
 They are linked to similar monuments found on the Korean Peninsula and the Liao River basin.